 Quebec Sales Tax Issues – Worked with the Quebec provincial government to address provincial sales tax issues relating to EIM sales in Quebec.
 (Clark, Hrna).

 South Florida Bahamas LNG - Revised the structure for the project and discussed revisions with Dan Rogers, Eric Gonzales, Ned Crady, and Kevin Ruffcorn (EGM Finance).
 Met separately with Kevin Ruffcorn to consider fourth quarter sell down issues related to the revised structure.
 Reviewed and commented on several drafts of the proposed License from the Grand Bahamas Port Authority.
 Met with Ned Crady to discuss restructuring the US ownership side of the project to accommodate potential investors.
-(Krasny)review the existing structure and accounting issues.
-I met with Doug Arnel, Greg project and to receive an update about projected sell down activities.
-I reviewed the current project structure to determine if modifications were needed to the structure.
+(Krasny)

 West Coast LNG - Continued analysis of the optimal structure for owning and operating LNG facilities in Mexico.
 Advised Eric Gonzales, Zdenek Gerych, Jody Crook, and Kuy-Bong Lee (LNG group) of various consequences of constructing, owning and operating LNG facilities in California, Oregon and Washington.
-(Scurlock and Krasny).
+(Scurlock and Krasny)

 ENRON NETWORKS